Yosimitso/WorkingForumBundle/README.md

 ENGLISH
 =================
-A forum bundle for Symfony 2, easy to use and fully fonctionnal This bundle work with your user bundle with no extra configuration (which can extended FOSUserBundle)
+A forum bundle for Symfony 2, easy to use and fully fonctionnal This bundle work with your user bundle with no extra configuration (which can extend FOSUserBundle)

 Demo
 -------------